IRacing

-iRacing is a subscription-based online racing simulation video game developed and published by iRacing.com Motorsport Simulations in 2008.
+iRacing is a subscription-based online sim racing video game developed and published by iRacing Studios in 2008.
 All in-game sessions are hosted on the publisher's servers.
 The game simulates real world cars, tracks, and racing events, and enforces rules of conduct modeled on real auto racing events.

 Gameplay

-iRacing primarily focuses on creating an environment in game that will mimic real-life driving close as possible, including the use of LIDAR-scanned cars and tracks.
+iRacing primarily focuses on creating an environment in game that will mimic real-life driving as closely as possible, including the use of LIDAR-scanned cars and tracks.
+In most circumstances, players are confined to a cockpit-only view when driving.

-Without special settings either set in a custom session or by administrators, players are confined to a cockpit-only view when driving, in contrast to other popular sim racing games like Gran Turismo or Assetto Corsa.

 iRacing offers a day-night-cycle, offering more dynamic racing due to temperature variation and limited sight at night.

-It provides support for racing wheels and gamepads alike, but it is generally recommended to use a racing wheel, support for adaptive controls used by players with physical challenges is also included. iRacing also supports the use of VR headsets.
+As of 2024, iRacing also added a realistic dynamic weather model, simulating rain and fog with its respective effects on the track's surface and temperature.